 Do’s before PRK Surgery

 - The overall health of your eyes will be checked.

 - Test your vision to make sure that your vision has not changed.
 It also shows how high the refractive error is and whether PRK should be used to correct your vision.

 - Your ophthalmologist will make sure that you do not have any other eye problems.
 This is because other problems would affect or complicate your surgery.
 Or PRK laser surgery could make those other problems worse.

-- Your ophthalmologist will measure and map the surface of your cornea.
+- Your ophthalmologist will measure, and map the surface of your cornea.
 She will check its thickness and make precise measurements of the cornea’s surface.
-She will use these measurements to program the computer-based laser used during surgery.
+Then, she will use these measurements to program the computer-based laser used during surgery.